OVER / AT E.P.:FOLKS' SONGS

 FOLKS’ SONGS is a new E.P. from the trans music-making world of OVER/AT.
 It comprises three exclusive, newly commissioned audio pieces by three Scotland-based trans, non-binary, or other gender-minority artists: new songs for/by/with the Folk.
+It has been lovingly curated by composer Rufus Isabel Elliot.

 It is unlike any trans music-making which has come before it in Scotland.